 - Break and lunch times are staggered to ensure reduced movement in corridors.

-Children will eat lunch in their Pod classes.
+Children will eat lunch in their classes until further notice.
 They will wash their hands before and after lunch.
 Children may bring a packed lunch to school, or a school packed lunch can be ordered in the usual way.

 We would like all children to wear school uniform.

 Parents will be informed when PE kits is required in school.